 At this point, it’s a good idea to call your vet and ask for their advice.
 They may do an initial consultation over the phone or ask to examine the mother cat and kittens in person.

 Mother cats can suffer from a variety of health problems, and any of them may mean that she has decided to move her kittens.
 Mastitis is an infection of the mammary glands and is painful.
 Your cat may need antibiotics, and the kittens could need to be bottle-fed while she recovers.
-Hypoglycemia happens when mother cats don’t get enough calcium.
+Hypocalcemia happens when mother cats don’t get enough calcium.
 It can cause panting, muscle tremors, staggering, and seizures.
 Uterine metritis is an infection that leads to fever, lethargy, decreased milk production, and a bad-smelling discharge from your cat’s uterus.
 She will need immediate veterinary care.

 4. Make sure the nest is warm